Last updated on June 30th, 2026

 Airbnbs & VRBOs

 Tiny in Torrey (1 bedroom, 1 bath): A private tiny cabin located within walking distance to Torrey, UT and only 5 miles from the park.
-This tiny cabin was built by the owners two hands and has almost all of the amenities you might need including outdoor patio, kitchen, ยพ bathroom, and a couple different sleeping options.
+This tiny cabin was built by the owners two hands and has almost all of the amenities you might need.
+The accomodation includes an outdoor patio, kitchen, ¾ bathroom, and a couple different sleeping options.

 Tinker Creek Cabin (2 bedrooms, 1.5 bath): This A-frame duplex has a fully equipped kitchen, laundry facilities, and wifi.
 The cabin is a serene getaway surrounded by red rock views and mature trees.

-Cozy New Home (1 bedroom, 1 bath): This house is new and comes with breathtaking views and includes amenities like a rain head shower, gas BBQ pit, back patio, washer/dryer, red rock vistas, and apparently tons of visiting wildlife.
+Cozy New Home (1 bedroom, 1 bath): This house is new and comes with breathtaking views.
+It includes amenities like a rain head shower, gas BBQ pit, back patio, washer/dryer, red rock vistas, and apparently tons of visiting wildlife.

 Exceptional Rental (2 bedrooms, 2 bath): This house is perfect for a family or a friend getaway!
 It has an open layout, perfect for hanging out, a great outdoor space, plus rooms on either end of the house that open onto their own private patios!
 This is owned by the same owners as the previous listing and offers the same views and wildlife viewing opportunities.